Terry Moran: Nightline

 In early February 2009, Moran reported on Jerry Falwell's death.
 In March 2009, he reported on Alzheimer's disease.
 In 2009, someone in America developed it every seventy seconds.
 By the mid 21st century, someone will be diagnosed with Alzheimer's disease every thirty-three seconds.
 On April 8, 2009, Moran reported the Mexican government sent troops to Juarez, Mexico.
 In mid April, he reported that Mexican President Felipe Calderon vowed to take on the drug cartels in the Mexican drug war.
-In May 2009, Moran reported from Ciudad Juarez, Mexico were drug violence persisted.
+In May 2009, Moran reported from Ciudad Juarez, Mexico where drug violence persisted.
 In July 2009, Moran interviewed President Obama.
 In August 2009, Moran and Mary Mash reported on healthcare reform that President Obama moved for.
 In October 2009, he interviewed Pastor Mark Driscoll.
 "An idol is someone or something that occupies the place of God in your life," he said. "[It] gives you identity, meaning, value, purpose, love, significance, security.
 When the Bible uses the word 'idol', that's what it's getting at."
 Driscoll's theory is every person has a deep inner need to worship something.
 In December 2009, Moran, Ariane De Vogue, and Devin Dwyer reported on the United States Supreme Court's decision on Citizens United v.
 Federal Election Commission which effectively struck down restrictions on corporations and unions, however, the ruling does not effect existing prohibition on direct contributions to candidates.

 In early January 2010, Moran with Jennifer Parker contributing reported on the United States Embassy in Yemen would close down to beat the Al Qaeda surge.
 In mid January 2010, Moran reported that Lou Dobbs was considering running for President of the United States in 2012 with Melinda Arons contributing.
 In late January 2010, Moran reported on the State of the Union by President Barack Obama in which he criticized United States Supreme Court's decision on Citizens United v.
 Federal Election Commission.
 In early February 2010, Moran reported on ten American missionaries remaining in a Haitian jail after an earthquake in Haiti for kidnapping thirty-three children.
 In mid February 2010, Moran with Mary Marsh contributing reported on John Joe Gray, the leader of a religious separatist group, in Trinidad, Texas with a ten-year standoff with Henderson County Sheriff Department.
 In March 2010, Moran and Hanna Siegel reported on sex offenders in the United States.
 In April 2010, Moran interviewed Starbucks CEO Howard Schultz with Charles Herman contributing on gun control and health care.
 "We woke up one day and all the sudden Starbucks was in the middle of this political crossfire between the people who want to bring a gun into Starbucks and the people who want to prevent it," said Schultz.
 "It is a very difficult, fragile situation.
 We're trying to abide by the law."